-The Pacific Northwest is home to so many amazing national parks and recreation areas.
+The Pacific Northwest is home to so many amazing national parks and recreation areas, so it is really important to know how to leave no trace and the importance of leave no trace on your elopement day.
 As an adventure elopement photographer, I love the outdoors, so I have become a leave no trace aware photographer.
 We need to preserve the natural beauty of these places so we can all come back in future years and have it look the same as when we were there last.

 The 7 Leave No Trace principles apply to everyone who loves the outdoors.
 They are guidelines to help keep the outdoors beautiful!
 But how would they apply if you're getting married outdoors?
 Here are the 7 principles of LNT and how you can apply them for your adventure elopement!